vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 near Salagrāma) Var.
 144. 139-140 Jalpisa-T. P. pp. 602-603 quoting

-Kālikāpurāna Jāmadagnya-tirtha-A ( where the
+Kālikāpurāṇa Jāmadagnya-tirtha-A ( where the

 Narmada falls into the sea) M 194.
 34-35, P1.
 21. 34-35 (calls it Jamadagnitirtha ); B. M 22.
 57-58 (on Godāvarī, very efficacious for